 Who they are

 Youth at risk of educational and personal failure, particularly low-income minority youth, have unique academic and personal needs and require a more comprehensive approach to education that addresses not only academics but also life-skills building, career preparation, along with spiritual and emotional development.
-Some of these “at-risk” youth are in process of recovery from being sex trafficked, and our school is the next step in their journey.
+Our school is the next step in their journey.
 Regardless, every student who walks through our doors has a story of a difficult past and a clouded vision of a limited future.

 The average Denver Street School student: